vincent-nguyen8931/Weather-dashboard/README.md

 ---------------
 Proper container usage would have prevented an earlier problem I ran into where as the list expanded, the five day forecast continued to get pushed down the page.
 With assistance from the TA, we were able to reorganize my containers and have proper container usage to prevent this from happening as well as having proper headers within my information boxes.

-Local storage for this assignment eludes me a bit as I was capable of storing the information to local storage via the city's name, however I had no means of retrieving the information and populating list.

 Credits
 ---------------